 An important part of this process is communicating openly with your partner.
 It can help you work through difficult emotions and low libido.

-Talk therapy or self-help books can help you out if you aren't sure where to get started.
-You also might consider going to couples therapy.
+Self-help books can help you out if you aren't sure where to get started.
+You also might consider going to individual or couples therapy.
 The intimacy of your relationship might improve during this process, and you might even find this helps improve sexual desire.

 Stress can be a factor that contributes to both depression and low libido.
 On top of that, having low libido can be a cause of further stress.

 It's important to find activities and strategies that work for you to lower your stress.
 This might mean listening to music, meditating, exercising, or journaling.
 These types of activities can help relieve the symptoms of both depression and low libido.

 Depression can be treated with talk therapy as well as medications like antidepressants, antipsychotics, and anti-anxiety medications.